-Keep reading to learn just how attractive South Bend’s real estate market is looking in 2020.
+Keep reading to learn about what makes South Bend’s real estate market attractive in 2020.

 Population growth in South Bend is steady and manageable, allowing public officials to meet the demands for schools, public safety, parks and recreation, and other essential services.
 South Bend-Mishawaka will be among the small number of counties responsible for Indiana’s growth over the next few years.

 - City of South Bend is home to about 102,000 residents with more than 322,000 people living in the South Bend–Mishawaka metropolitan area.

 - Population of the South Bend metro area has grown by about 1% since 2012.

 - Between now and 2050 population growth is projected to be 0.9%.

 - South Bend–Mishawaka is the 154th largest MSA in the U.S.